Hundreds of Beavers: Production and post-production

 Hundreds of Beavers was made by Mike Cheslik and Ryland Tews.

 The beaver suits were purchased online from a Chinese mascot website, with the teeth modified by the filmmakers.
-Eric West, Daniel Long, Jay Brown, Elle Schultz, and Mike Wesolowski wore the beaver costumes.
+Erick West, Daniel Long, Jay Brown, Elle R. Schultz and Mike Wesolowski, among others, wore the beaver costumes.
 Jon Truei was the fight choreographer.
 Over 1,500 visual effects were made using Adobe After Effects.
 Editing and post-production took two years to complete.
 Tews's father Wayne composed and performed songs for the film.
 Sound designer Bobb Barito used wooden objects including kazoos and clapper toys for the sounds in the film and used audio distortion for scenes including violence as he felt that "Violence sounds funniest when it's really distorted".